Geexirooz/elk-suri/README.md

 ## Running a development environment

-Now, that you have your keys/certs and passwords set we can then just restart the containers by running:
+Now, that you have your keys/certs and passwords set we can then just spin up the containers by running:

 ```
 docker compose up -d
 ```

-You should be able to login into the ELK stack and be on your way.
+You should be able to login into the ELK stack with `SUPERUSER_USERNAME` user from your `.env` file.

 ## Handy commands

-To remove all images from your system run: ```docker rmi $(docker images -a -q)``` To remove all volumes from your system run: ```docker volume prune```
+To remove all images from your system run: ```docker rmi $(docker images -a -q)```

+To remove all volumes from your system run: ```docker volume prune```

 ## License